aroby1/microServiceA/README.md

 #Communication Contract

 To call this microservice the request and reply should be bound to the same port 5555 using TCP protocol.
+Reply should use bind to make the server availble for the request to connect to.
+And the request should use connect to connect to the server that the microservice is already running on.

 #Example